Grant-Archibald-MS/powerfuldev-testing/context/get-started-now.md

 Welcome, early adopters!
 If you're eager to try the current version of Power Platform Automated Testing, you're in the right place.
 This guide will help you get started with the necessary components and provide you with two paths to explore automated testing.

+There is also a work in progress [Learning module](../learning/) to help you get started.
+{: .notice--success}

 ## Prerequisites

 To get started, you'll need the following components: